subhamkd/simpleFoamTemp/README.md

 # simpleFoamTemp
-A custom openFOAM solver with a temperature field added to the default simpleFom solver.
+A custom openFOAM solver with a temperature field added to the default simpleFoam solver.